PubMatic/OpenWrap/README.md

 # Getting Started

-Please note that, OpenWrap extending PreBid code is in ***src_new*** folder of [ContinuousIntegration](https://github.com/PubMatic/OpenWrap/tree/ContinuousIntegration) branch.
-The changes will be merged into master branch soon.
+Please note that, OpenWrap extending PreBid code is in ***src_new*** folder the code in original src folder is deprecated now and will eventually will be removed and replaced with code in src_new folder.

 ## PreBid Fork:

-We have created a fork from PreBid repo: https://github.com/PubMatic-OpenWrap/Prebid.js The fork has PreBid Version [0.24.1](https://github.com/prebid/Prebid.js/releases/tag/0.24.1)
+We have created a fork from PreBid repo: https://github.com/PubMatic-OpenWrap/Prebid.js which OpenWrap uses as core and is used for building the library.
+The fork has PreBid Version [0.24.1](https://github.com/prebid/Prebid.js/releases/tag/0.24.1) which will be upgraded frquently to latest PreBid version.

 ## Configuration Exchange between OpenWrap and Prebid